 Occasionally students find that the specialty concentration they enter does not meet their individual career and/or personal goals.
-Transfer from one concentration to another is allowed in this instance:
+Transfer from one concentration to another is may be allowed if:

 - 1. The student is in good academic standing in the concentration in which he/she is currently enrolled. - 2.
 A formal letter requesting the change is made to the SON Graduate Committee explaining the request.